Akshayalse/Wine-Points/README.md

 ncol(wine_dtm_tfidf)

-# Combining the DTM and data set
+# Combining the DTM and data set and division of the dataset
 wine = cbind(wine, as.matrix(wine_dtm_tfidf))

 set.seed(123)